mecid/mecid.github.io/_posts/2021-02-24-graphql-in-swift.md

 }
 """
 ```

+Using GraphQL we only get the data that we request.
+Nothing more.

 #### ApolloGraphQL
 ApolloGraphQL is a great framework that allows you easily make GraphQL queries and mutations.
 ApolloGraphQL iOS framework takes care of caching and code generation.
 ApolloGraphQL generates Swift types for queries and mutations that you define in your project.
 It saves your time by generating all the boilerplate for you automatically.